Davis leads West Georgia against Jacksonville after 28-point game - WTOP News

 BOTTOM LINE: West Georgia takes on Jacksonville after Kyric Davis scored 28 points in West Georgia’s 82-78 loss to the Stetson Hatters.

-The Wolves are 2-3 on their home court.
-West Georgia averages 11.0 turnovers per game and is 3-8 when it has fewer turnovers than its opponents.
+The Wolves have gone 2-3 in home games.
+West Georgia has a 1-9 record against teams above .500.

-The Dolphins have gone 5-1 against ASUN opponents.
-Jacksonville has a 0-1 record in games decided by 3 points or fewer.
+The Dolphins are 5-1 in conference matchups.
+Jacksonville ranks third in the ASUN shooting 34.8% from 3-point range.

-West Georgia averages 68.6 points per game, 1.7 fewer points than the 70.3 Jacksonville allows.
-Jacksonville averages 70.8 points per game, 7.3 fewer points than the 78.1 West Georgia allows to opponents.
+West Georgia scores 68.6 points per game, 1.7 fewer points than the 70.3 Jacksonville allows.
+Jacksonville averages 70.8 points per game, 7.3 fewer points than the 78.1 West Georgia allows.

-The Wolves and Dolphins match up Thursday for the first time in conference play this season.
+The Wolves and Dolphins meet Thursday for the first time in ASUN play this season.

 TOP PERFORMERS: Shelton Williams-Dryden is averaging 17.2 points and 7.6 rebounds for the Wolves.
 Rickey Ballard is averaging 1.7 made 3-pointers over the last 10 games.

-Robert McCray is scoring 16.3 points per game and averaging 4.3 rebounds for the Dolphins.
-Jakari Spence is averaging 9.5 points and 4.2 rebounds over the last 10 games.
+Robert McCray is averaging 16.3 points, 4.1 assists and 1.7 steals for the Dolphins.
+Jakari Spence is averaging 9.5 points over the last 10 games.

 LAST 10 GAMES: Wolves: 3-7, averaging 73.4 points, 29.2 rebounds, 14.3 assists, 7.2 steals and 1.6 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 77.0 points per game.